vicmrtnz112/Linux-and-GIT-Command-Cheat-Sheet/readme.md

 git add: Stage changes
-git commit -m "message": Commit staged changes git push -u origin main: Push changes from your local repository to a remote repository
+git commit -m "message": Commit staged changes git push -u origin main: Push changes from your local repository to a remote repository git pull: Fetch and integrate changes from a remote repository into the current local branch